One of the best parts of living in the Lone Star State is its low tax burden.

 Inheritance taxes are the other major “death tax” in the United States.
 However, inheritance tax has several major differences compared to estate tax.

-For one, only states collect inheritance taxes.
+One of the biggest differences between estate tax and inheritance tax is that only states collect inheritance taxes.
 There is no inheritance tax at the federal level.

 Second, inheritance tax is collected (as the name suggests) from the person who inherits the property of a recently deceased person.